9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ## Making use of our pattern matcher

-It\'s all very well to have a function that can match glob patterns, but we\'d like to be able to put this to practical use.
+It's all very well to have a function that can match glob patterns, but we'd like to be able to put this to practical use.
 On Unix-like systems, the `glob` function returns the names of all files and directories that match a given glob pattern.
-Let\'s build a similar function in Haskell.
-Following the Haskell norm of descriptive naming, we\'ll call our function `namesMatching`.
+Let's build a similar function in Haskell.
+Following the Haskell norm of descriptive naming, we'll call our function `namesMatching`.

 ``` example
 module Glob (namesMatching) where